Illinois ESL & TESOL Degree Programs

 In some cases, doctoral TESOL programs might be combined, offered in conjunction with, or be referred to as Applied Linguistics.
 While programs may vary, this might indicate a program’s focus on applying linguistics research to classroom teaching strategies and to encouraging second language acquisition.
 Schools vary, so follow up directly to learn more.

-ESL and TESOL Graduate Certificates
+TESOL Graduate Certificates

 Graduate Certificates in TESOL might be offered at the masters or doctoral level.
 As they’re not degree programs, they generally require fewer courses and might be completed a little more quickly, depending on your course load.
 Often, because of the reduced number of courses, these programs focus specifically on one topic, like teaching certain populations, assessment, or pedagogy.